liquinlab/elm-smile/docs/coding/views.md

 Each View can be configured with a set of [props](https://vuejs.org/guide/components/props) (basically input parameters) that control the behavior of the View.
 These props will be configured in the `@/user/design.js`.
-Examples on all of the props will be shown in the below examples.
+Examples of all of the props will be shown in the below examples.

 ### Metadata options